putthatdown/my-portfolio/README.md

-# my-portfolio
+# ACloudGuru Portfolio

-This is my acloudguru portfolio
+This is a training portfolio using AWS and ReactJS.